 If you are applying to a program with a standardized test requirement, you must submit official scores from the testing agencies in order for your application to be considered complete.

 You will enter your unofficial scores directly into the Test Score section of the application.
 You should not upload, email, or mail any copies of the score reports.
 The department will be able to view the scores that you have entered on your application until such time that your official scores arrive.
 Please keep in mind that there is a delay from when you order your official scores to when they are matched with your application.
 Overall, this process can take up to three weeks.

 In the Test Score section of the application, there is a link to add new test scores.
 Simply click on the link, select the appropriate test, and then enter your future test date.
 This will allow you to submit the application without scores for that specific test.

 When you take the test, enter the appropriate Brandeis institution code (see How do I send official scores to GSAS question below) at the testing center.
-When the official scores arrive, we will be able to associate them with your application.
+When the official scores arrive, we will associate them with your application.
 In the interim, you can email us at firstname.lastname@example.org with your unofficial scores and our office can enter them into your application.